IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 Last Updated:

 If you want the evaluation order, see §2 and the IAM Decision Diamond figure.
 If you came here to walk twelve concrete request shapes through the Diamond, jump straight to §3.
-If you want to wire the Simulator into your review workflow, jump to §6.
+If you want to verify a policy with the official AWS IAM Policy Simulator, jump to §6.

 1. Why IAM Policy Evaluation is Confusing